How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 Take a day trip to Shirakawago

-Shirakawa-go is a farming village in the Japanese Alps, about a 1.5 hour commute from Kanazawa.
+Shirakawa-go is a farming village in the Japanese Alps, about a 1.5-hour commute from Kanazawa.
 This village, a UNESCO World Heritage Site, is famous for its Gassho-style houses, which have sloped thatched roofs.
-These houses are functional and styled the way they are to help the locals with the heavy snowfall and winter.
+These houses are functional and styled the way they are to help the locals with the heavy snowfall in winter.

 Take a Cooking Class!